salomej899/Calculator/README.md

 #Mean
-Mean function for the contribution to the Calculator
+Mean function takes numbers as arguments (int or float) and returns their arithmetic mean as a float.